 - HALL 1.
 RUSSIAN GOLD- AND SILVERWARE OF THE 12TH - EARLY 17TH CENTURY

 - HALL 3.
 EUROPEAN AND ORIENTAL CEREMONIAL ARMS AND ARMOUR OF THE 15TH - 19TH CENTURIES

 - HALL 4.
 RUSSIAN ARMS AND ARMOUR OF THE 12TH - EARLY 19TH CENTURY

 - HALL 5.
 WEST EUROPEAN SILVER OF THE 13TH - 19TH CENTURIES

 - HALL 6.
-CHURCH VESTMENT, PICTORIAL AND ORNAMENTAL EMBROIDERY OF THE 14TH - 18TH CENTURIES.
-ROYAL GARMENT IN THE 16TH - EARLY 20TH-CENTURY RUSSIA
+ECCLESIASTICAL ATTIRE, PICTORIAL AND ORNAMENTAL EMBROIDERY OF THE 14TH - 18TH CENTURIES.
+RUSSIAN ROYAL GARMENT IN THE 16TH - EARLY 20TH CENTURY

 - HALL 7.
 ANCIENT STATE REGALIA AND CEREMONIAL ITEMS OF THE 13TH - 18TH CENTURIES

 - HALL 8.
 CEREMONIAL HORSE HARNESS OF THE 16TH - 18TH CENTURIES

 - HALL 9.
 ROYAL CARRIAGES OF THE 16TH - 18TH CENTURIES